k-nacion/highlights-screensaver/README.md

 If you find it works on a different device, please let me know so I can compile a compatibility list.
 If it doesn't, please open an issue or contribute to the project.

 ---
-⭐Please leave a star if you enjoy Highlights Screensaver
+⭐ Please leave a star if you enjoy Highlights Screensaver